-Fernando Batlle is a Senior Managing Director at Ankura, based in the Miami office.
+Fernando Batlle is the Chairman of LATAM and a Senior Managing Director at Ankura, based in Miami.
 He has 30 years of professional experience in both the private and public sector developing and executing strategies for managing complex issues, including restructuring situations involving multiple stakeholders.
 He has held senior leadership positions in securities brokerage and investment banking, asset management, commercial banking and public finance, with a track record of executing turnarounds and growing businesses.
 His broad experience includes strategic transformation and organization building, from “vision-to-strategy-to-execution”.

 Fernando’s professional experience includes: